Bon Eau Foundation

 Overview

 The Bon Eau Foundation is a private family foundation established in February 2004 by the Bono family of Alton, Illinois.
-With total assets of approximately $4.3 million as of 2023, the foundation distributed $629,990 in grants during that year.
-The foundation primarily funds unrestricted grants to be used at the organization's discretion, reflecting a trust-based philanthropy approach.
+With total assets of approximately $4.3 million as of tax year 2023, the foundation distributed $629,990 in grants during that year.
+The foundation primarily funds unrestricted grants to be used at the organisation's discretion, reflecting a trust-based philanthropy approach.
 Their giving spans diverse causes including meditation and wellness, environmental conservation, foster care support, education, and healthcare services.
 The foundation operates with a lean structure, employing no staff, and is governed entirely by Bono family members who serve as volunteer board members.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Recent Grant Range: $20,000 - $250,000